silentorb/marloth-story/books/fairytale/part4.md

 he complied, his hands outstretched in front of him like a ... well, like a zombie.

 Adelle was feeling terrible.
-She could not get the image of a knife sticking out of a boy's stomach from her mind.
+She could not get the image of James getting stabbed from her mind.
 Feeling woozy, she sat down on the bed.

 The Lady Mediev walked across the room and stopped at an ornate, wooden